 Third, there have been advances in the use of umbilical cord mesenchymal stem cells to regenerate human tissues, including cartilage, meniscus, tendons, and bone fractures, because MSCs can exert regenerative effects through homing to sites of damage, paracrine signalling, regulating immune responses, and positively affecting the microenvironment.

 During culture, MSCs are expanded in numbers to reach therapeutically beneficial numbers.
-However, every time a stem cell divides (self-renews) it loses some of its abilities.
+However, every time a stem cell divides (self-renews) it loses some of its abilities as a stem cell – stemness.
 In a way each time a cell divides it ages, becoming slower and less able to perform its specialist tasks.
-At StemCells21 we produce 2 grades of UCMSCs – Premium: Passage 1 Mesenchymal Stem Cells (P1 MSCs) (with higher rates of efficiency) and 3 Mesenchymal Stem Cells (P3 MSCs).
+At StemCells21 we produce high grade UCMSCs – Passage 1 Mesenchymal Stem Cells (P1 MSCs).